So like… Howard The Duck, right?

-Now that we’ve all seen the Guardians of the Galaxy trailer (one million times), I’m sure there are some of you out there who are curious about just who this group of proclaimed
+Now Guardians of the Galaxy is in theaters, I’m sure there are some of you out there who are itchin for more from this group of proclaimed

 a-holes space pirates cosmic superheroes are.
 Well never fear, comiXology unbound is here to shed some light!

-If you haven’t seen it already, check out our earlier post which gave you a general introduction into the GotG, but if that little taste wasn’t enough for you we’re going to break it down for you one character at a time starting with the fearless leader of the gang Peter Quill aka Star-Lord!
+If you haven’t seen it already, check out our earlier post which gave you a general introduction into the GotG, but if that little taste wasn’t enough for you we’re giving you some extra credit with a guide the fearless leader of the gang Peter Quill aka Star-Lord!

 The first appearance of Star-Lord was in Marvel Preview #4 (Jan 1976) written by Steve Englehart with art by Steve Gan.
 It shows the story of Peter Quill’s childhood and eventual ascension to the role of Star-Lord (a position he steals in a fit of rage).
 Star-Lord’s whole character is based on revenge and anger, and frankly he’s kind of a jerk.
 Creator Steve Englehart had plans for the character that went unrealized, however, later reflecting on his website: